Olly Flynn

 Oliver Thomas Flynn (born 30 June 1950) is a retired male race walker from England who competed at the 1976 Summer Olympics.

 Biography

-Flynn finished third behind Phil Embleton in the 10km event at the 1972 AAA Championships and finished second behind Roger Mills at the 1973 AAA Championships.
+Flynn finished third behind Phil Embleton in the 10 km event at the 1972 AAA Championships and finished second behind Roger Mills at the 1973 AAA Championships.

 The AAA title continued to elude him as he finished third behind Brian Adams in 1975 but he represented Great Britain at the 1976 Olympics Games in Montreal.

 He represented England and won a gold medal in the 30 kilometres walk event, at the 1978 Commonwealth Games in Edmonton, Canada.